 To make it simple, IP/VoIP calls are calls made over the internet, whereas SIP is the protocol used to make the calls and connect the multimedia sessions.
 SIP isn’t the only control protocol, there are several that do the same job, but you have to have a control protocol to be able to initiate a VoIP call.
 It’s the control protocol that will establish the communication between endpoints; these may be between a phone system and a handset, or between phone systems over a SIP trunk.

-VoIP is limited to transferring voice data over the internet, whereas a SIP trunk can transfer packets of multimedia data.
+Hosted VoIP solutions are limited to transferring voice data over the internet, whereas a SIP trunk can transfer packets of multimedia data.
 This could be voice, text or video.
 A SIP trunk only differs from a SIP phone in that it’s expected to carry more than one VoIP stream at once.
 As above, SIP deals with the signalling, so multiple VoIP streams can be established over a SIP trunk simultaneously.
 It’s important to note that you can also have SIP where there is no VoIP.

 They also operate in different mediums.
 A VoIP call is solely over the internet or a private internal network, however, a SIP trunk can be used to transfer data packets over any network.
 This includes the ISDN (physical phone network), a VPN, or the internet.
 The main impact of this difference is the fact that a VoIP phone requires a computer to operate its software and its connections, whilst SIP equipment operates separately.